Skip to main content

 4. Below the “Source” dropdown, a box will appear under “Use a suggested workflow” titled “Jekyll”.
 Click the “Configure” button.

-6. Fill in the commit message as usual and click the green “Commit new file” button.
+6. Click the green “Start commit” button, fill in the commit message as usual, and click the green “Commit new file” button.

 Committing the action file to your repository will start the build process.
 It may take a few minutes for the action to complete building and deploying your site.
 You can monitor the progress by looking at the status icon displayed next to your most recent commit message or by checking the “Actions” tab of your repository.
 Once the action successfully completes a green checkmark will appear and your site will be live.